nicosantangelo/jquery-livesortable.js/README.md

 * `cancelSendingInRealtime` – Boolean indicating if we should send information in mousemove.

 * `delay` – Time in milliseconds between every send to the server on mousemove (to reduce load).

+* `eventNames` – Object containing the default event names.
+You can override any of these, and it'll be reflected in the broadcast event too (more info below)

 * `events` – Object with holds functions that run for every event.
 The return value is used as data to send to the server (if undefined it will send the default).